Charles River

 In the event, things went south or sideways or some other undesirable direction.
 Just another day in the office.

 Jay and I bonded over our mutual love of James Agee.
 Which startled me because in my innocence and arrogance I had already decided that screenwriters were clueless – lightweight epigones.
 Then I read a few scripts and realized, this shit is hard – it’s pure form.
 It must be as tightly constructed as a sonnet.
-It can kill you if you’re not very careful.
+It can kill you if you’re not awfully careful.

 Over Jay’s desk (location undisclosed) hangs an enormous B&W photo of David Lean.
 It’s a production still from “Ryan’s Daughter.”
 Lean and his crew are struggling with a large light array precariously perched on a rocky coastline.
 He’s wearing a trench coat and the wind is whipping it around and like King Canute he seems to be commanding the elements to stop.
 The sea – yeah, the Irish Sea – is not hitting its marks.
 It’s epic.
 It’s heroic.
 It’s beautiful.
 This is how you make movies.
 You do crazy shit but also you look like David Lean.